frenck/action-home-assistant/README.md

 Core configuration folder.
 If you store your Home Assistant configuration in a subfolder, the `path` argument can be used to inform the Action about that.

-For example, if you configuration is in the `config` folder:
+For example, if your configuration is in the `config` folder:

 ```yaml
 - name: 🚀 Run Home Assistant Core Configuration Check